 Historic Urban Character: This area comprises the historic core of the medieval and post-medieval town of Chipping Ongar (see Medlycott 1999).
 It contains the Scheduled motte and bailey of Ongar Castle.
 The majority of the zone is within the Chipping Ongar Conservation Area.
 The medieval town appears to have been a deliberate plantation, centred on the High Street and defenced by a substantial ditched enclosure.
 There are a number of surviving medieval buildings, including the Church of St Martin of Tours, which is 11th century in origin.
-Further development occurred along the High Street in the post-medieval period, with commercial development in the form of shops and inns etc. The main concentration of Listed Buildings lies on either side of the High Street.
-The majority date to the 17th and 18th century when Chipping Ongar appears to have played a significant role as a traveller's staging-post.
+Further development occurred along the High Street in the post-medieval period, with commercial development in the form of shops and inns etc. The majority date to the 17th and 18th century when Chipping Ongar appears to have played a significant role as a traveller's staging-post.
 The area comprises a mixture of business/retail and residential use.